You are here

 Amanda joined the Adult Education Initiatives team in September 2016.
 Prior to that she worked for the Indiana Department of Workforce Development’s Adult Education team for 5 years and taught High School Social Studies for 3 years.
 She currently works directly with numerous grantees to provide support.
 Amanda is also the primary contact for the LACES data system providing LACES support to all grantees, as well as completing the federal data reporting in the National Reporting System.

 Office and Program Support

-In January 2018, Fumnanya joined the Office of Adult Education Initiatives.
-In an effort to learn from best practices across the Colorado Department of Education, Fumnanya also works with the Online and Blended Learning Department and two other departments within the Pathways Division (Dropout Prevention and Student Re-engagement and the Office of Postsecondary and Workforce Readiness)).
+In January 2018, Fumnanya joined the Adult Education Initiatives team.
+In an effort to learn from best practices across the Colorado Department of Education, Fumnanya also works with the Online and Blended Learning Department and two other departments within the Pathways Division (Dropout Prevention and Student Re-engagement and the Office of Postsecondary and Workforce Readiness).
 In her role, she coaches school districts and adult education programs in best practices around student re-engagement.

 Before joining CDE, Fumnanya was an academic advisor for TRiO Student Support Services ESL, a federal grant, where she advised students in successfully completing their Associate's Degree at the Community College of Aurora.
 Within 2 program years, she supported over 30 students in applying for and receiving their first scholarships that totaled over $87,000.